Kong/kongponents/docs/components/table-view.md

 ### rowExpanded

-Use this prop to specify initial expanded / collapsed state for each data row.
-The function receives row value object as an argument and should return a boolean value.
+Use this prop to specify the initial expanded / collapsed state for each data row.
+The function receives the row value object as an argument and should return a boolean value.
 Default value is `() => false`.
 When returned value is `true`, a row is rendered expanded.

 <KTableView
   :data="userTypeData"